Honesty and Integrity: Meador Group, Inc

-Generally, appraising a long term career.
+We consider our what we do a profession.
 The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can certainly be called a profession rather than a trade.
-As with any profession we must follow strict ethical considerations.
+That's why it goes without question in this day and age that real estate appraisal can certainly be considered a profession rather than a trade.
+As with any profession we have a strict ethical code.

-Appraisers will sometimes need to consider the interests of third parties, such as homeowners, both buyers and sellers, or others.
-Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.
+Appraisers will frequently be required to consider the interests of third parties, including homeowners, sellers and buyers, or others.
+Generally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary responsibility is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-Meador Group, Inc holds itself to the industry standards and guidelines set in place for ethics.
+Meador Group, Inc holds itself to the industry standards and mandates set in place for ethics.
 We can't accept anything less from ourselves.
 Working on orders that contingency fees is never an option.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal industries biggest taboo, because it would invite fraudulent practices since raising the estimate of the home would inflate the fee.
+That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We can't do assignments on percentage fees.
+That is probably the appraisal industries biggest taboo, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
 We don't do that.
-Other unprofessional practices may be established by state law or professional societies to which an appraiser belongs.
+Other improper practices may be defined by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be assured we are doing everything we can to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.

-When you request an appraisal from Meador Group, Inc we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+As soon as you order an appraisal from Meador Group, Inc we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.